oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 type: awareness
 ---

 Microservices are not everyone's cup of tea, and they shouldn't be.
-Not every problem can be or should be solved by microservices.
+Not every problem can or should be solved by microservices.
 Sometimes building a simple monolith is a far better option.
 Microservices are solutions for use cases where scale and scalability are important.
-A few years ago, microservices were all the rage, made popular, especially by companies like Netflix, Spotify, Google, etc. While the hype has died down a bit, the genuine use cases still exist, and with the advances in cloud computing technologies, building microservices as cloud-native services is the way to go due to many of its benefits.
+A few years ago, microservices were all the rage, made popular, especially by companies like Netflix, Spotify, Google, etc. While the hype has died down a bit, genuine use cases still exist.
+With ongoing advances in cloud computing technologies, building microservices as cloud-native services is the way to go due to many benefits.

-Today we will look at building a cloud-native Java microservice stack that utilizes a service mesh to provide most of the distributed system needs and will deploy it to the cloud using Kubernetes.
+Today we will look at building a cloud-native Java microservice stack that utilizes a service mesh to provide most of the distributed system needs and we'll deploy it to the cloud using Kubernetes.

-So here is what we will be doing today:
+So here is what we will do today:

 - Build a Java microservice stack using JHipster, Spring Boot, and Spring Cloud
 - Create a Google Kubernetes Engine (GKE) cluster
 - Deploy Istio service mesh to the cluster
-- Setup monitoring and observability
+- Set up monitoring and observability
 - Deploy and monitor the microservices to the cluster

 Let's get started!